Italian Hospital Bag Checklist: What Not to Pack

 The infamous fette biscottate I roughly translated above as “toast” because they’re store-bought, very small pieces of dry bread.
 Think crouton texture.
 I had heard about women having just given birth, after many hours at the hospital, to be given as their first meal…fette biscottate.
 And a cup of tea.
 60 calories of refined carbs will get you back your energy real quick after the hardest work of your life.
 Hahaha.
 However, I was not served the fette biscottate, but instead a little package of cookies, akin to graham crackers in taste.
 I even got TWO packages for breakfast.
 And because I didn’t have a mug, they gave me a tiny plastic cup of caffè latte or tea.

 Also, I would bring your own water and whatever beverages you desire.
 In my 76 hour stay at the hospital I was never once given nor offered water.
-When I was escorted to my room at 1am after the birth, I asked if I might have some water.
+When I was escorted to my room at 1am after the birth, I asked for water.
 All I had was a swig of an electrolyte drink my husband had gotten me during labor, but I hadn’t been much able to drink.
 That water never arrived so I spent the rest of the night rationing those few ounces.
 It was so hot, too.
 I asked again the next morning, and still didn’t get any (Throat…parched…so dry…have pity…pant pant).
 The coffee tasted wonderful (although I’m pretty sure it was some kind of powder mix) just because I was so thirsty.
 For lunch visiting hours when my husband was able to come back he brought me a pack of water and drinks.
 So consider bringing your own!

 2. Lunch and dinner come directly on trays, if you follow particular diets or have food allergies let the staff know so they can present to you a different menu.